-In our attempt to conduct fair evaluations and treat athletes equitably, it is our policy that all athletes should attend all evaluations.
+To ensure player placement is fair, equitable, and reflective of a player's abilities, it is required that all athletes attend evaluations.
 Any athlete missing a session will not be given a score, and the remaining sessions (if applicable) averaged.